bradrn/brassica/docs/Using-Brassica.md

   on the web it is a grey underline.

 Sometimes rule application can result in an error.
-In this case the error will be shown in the output box.
+In this case the error message will be shown in the output box, and the offending rule will be underlined in red.
-Additionally, if the problem was a syntax error in the rules themselves, the offending rule will be underlined in red.
+In live mode, the output box will be greyed out rather than the error message interrupting; if you wish to see the error message you can still do that by pressing ‘Apply’.

 ## Output highlighting